The continued focus on economic crime and transparency

 How do I verify my identity?

-The Bill proposes two methods for identity verification.
-First you can verify directly by sending the identity documents to Companies House, and the second method is to submit them indirectly through an authorised corporate service provider (an “ACSP”) who completes the process for you.
+The Act proposes two methods for identity verification.
+First you can verify directly by sending the identity documents to Companies House’s online portal, and the second method, to submit them indirectly by an authorised corporate service provider (an “ACSP”) who completes the process for you, such as legal advisers, accountants and company formation agents.
 An ACSP is a firm that is regulated for the purposes of the UK’s anti-money laundering regime and who has submitted an application to Companies House for authorisation.

-According to Companies House verifying ones identity will involve “linking a person with a primary identity document”, for example, a passport or driving licence.
+According to Companies House verifying ones identity will involve a digital process, by “linking a person with a primary identity document”, for example, a passport or driving licence.
+The person undergoing verification will be asked to take a photograph of their face, and present their identity document so the two can be compared electronically (although non-digital alternatives will be available for those who cannot access or use the digital service).
 Companies House aims for this to be completed fully electronically and generally identity verification will be a one-off requirement.
+Once a person is verified, they obtain verified status.
+However, there may be instances where re-verification is required (for example, if Companies House has reason to doubt the validity of the verification).

 How long do I have to verify?